HPV vaccine: Help your kids prevent cancer

-The human papillomavirus (HPV) is a virus that causes almost all cervical cancers and is linked to five other types of cancer: anal, penile, throat, vaginal and vulvar.
+The human papillomavirus (HPV) causes almost all cervical cancers and is linked to five other types of cancer: anal, penile, throat, vaginal and vulvar.
 And while there’s much that we know about HPV and cancer prevention, there’s also much to left to be researched and a great deal of misinformation.

 To clear up confusion about HPV, HPV testing and cancer prevention, we spoke with Andrea Milbourne, M.D., professor and head of general gynecology in Gynecologic Oncology and Reproductive Medicine at MD Anderson.